The icing on the cake on this route is Chandernahan lake — the source of the Pabbar River.

 Buran Kanda gives a magnificent view of the Kinner Kailash Range towering over the Baspa Valley.
 Dinner and overnight stay in Bura Kanda.

 On Day #4 we cross the meadows of Bura Kanda and reach the base camp of the Buran pass, which is also known as the Burando.
 Dinner and overnight stay in tents.
-Camp under the magnificence of million stars.
+Camp under the magnificence of millions of stars.

 Day 5: Pass Base Camp – Buran pass -Litham (A detour to Chandranahan lake)

 Day 6: Litham – Dayara Thach

-Today descend down from Litham to Dayara.
-The trek is moderate and the landscape is pretty enough to overshadow the tiring journey.
+Today descends down from Litham to Dayara.
+The trek is moderate and the landscape is pretty good enough to overshadow the tiring journey.
 Get overwhelmed by the seamless green meadows and Birch-fringed pastures on the right bank of the Pabbar river.
-The perfect place to unwinder and reflect.
+The perfect place to unwind and reflect.
 Overnight Tented accommodation at Dayara.

 Day 7: Dayara – Janglik Village